Skip to main content Start main content

 Research Overview

-Dr. Pan's research interests cover a wide range of topics in Cultural Studies, with a focus on visual culture, city, media and memory.
-She is author of three monographs on public visual politics in East Asian cities (2015), memory and urban space in Berlin and Shanghai (2016) and war monuments in Great China (2020).
+Lu Pan's research interests cover a wide range of topics in Cultural Studies, with a focus on visual culture, city, media and memory.
+She is author of Aestheticizing Public Space: Street Visual Politics in East Asian Cities (2015), In–Visible Palimpsest: Memory, Space and Modernity in Berlin and Shanghai (2016) and Image, Imagination and Imaginarium: Remapping World War II Monuments in Greater China (2020).
+She is chief editor of The 70's Biweekly: Social Activism and Alternative Cultural Production in 1970s Hong Kong (Hong Kong: HKU Press, 2023) and The (Im)possibilities of Art Archives: Theories and Experience in/from Asia (Singapore: Palgrave Macmillan, 2024).

 Dr. Pan is actively engaged in creating new approaches in Humanities that bridge academic research and artistic/curatorial practices.

-In addition to her academic research and teaching, Dr. Pan is an active curator and video artist.
+In addition to her academic research and teaching, Lu Pan is an active curator and video artist.
 Her essay films, co-directed with Bo Wang, include Traces of an Invisible City (2016), Miasma, Plants and Export Paintings (2017), which received Award for Excellence, 32nd Image Forum Festival, Tokyo, Japan, and Many Undulating Things (2019).
 She was one of the curators of Kuandu Biennale, Taipei, 2018.
-In collaboration with Japanese artist Yu Araki, she has finished in 2021 a new experimental film Anachronic Chronicles: Voyages Inside/Out Asia, based on home videos shot between the 1960s and the 1990s from around East Asia.
+In collaboration with Japanese artist Yu Araki, she finished experimental film Anachronic Chronicles: Voyages Inside/Out Asia in 2021, based on home videos shot between the 1960s and the 1990s from around East Asia.
+In 2026, she completed her independently directed short, Island Fever commissioned by Asia Culture Center, Gwangju, South Korea.

 Education and Academic Qualifications